-Use Туре Place Number of bases Amount (Unit: million yen) Store Buildings and structures, goodwill, and others Kanto 3 167 Assets to be sold Buildings and structures and land Kanto 1 34 Total 4 201
+Use Туре Place Number of bases Amount (Unit: million yen) Store Buildings and structures, tools, furniture and fixtures Kanto 1 60 Total 60

-The Group regards stores, etc. as a basic unit for the minimum unit generating cash flow, and each of the idle assets, the leased assets and the assets to be sold were deemed to be a group of assets separated from other assets, respectively.
+The Group regards each store as a basic unit for the minimum unit generating cash flows, while idle assets and leased assets are each grouped as a separate group of assets.

-For leased assets and stores of which the market value of land has declined, or those recording continuous operating losses, the book values of such groups of assets and the assets to be sold for which the total future cash flow was below their respective book values were reduced to the recoverable values, and the relevant decreases were recorded as an "Impairment loss" of 1,950 million yen in Extraordinary losses.
+For stores and leased assets recording continuous operating losses, and idle assets for which initially expected profitability is no longer expected, the book values of such groups of assets for which the total future cash flow was below their respective book values were reduced to the recoverable values, and the corresponding decreases were recorded as an "impairment loss" in the amount of 418 million yen in extraordinary losses.

-The "Impairment loss" consisted of 883 million yen for buildings and structures, 663 million yen for right-of-use assets, 122 million yen for tools, furniture and fixtures, 108 million yen for machinery, equipment and vehicles, 89 million yen for goodwill, 58 million yen for land, and 24 million yen for others.
+Impairment loss consisted of 172 million yen for right-of-use assets, 101 million yen for goodwill, 64 million yen for machinery, equipment and vehicles, 57 million yen for buildings and structures, 20 million yen for tools, furniture and fixtures, and 2 million yen for others.

-The recoverable value of such group of assets is the net sales value or the use value, whichever is higher, in principle.
-The recoverable value of the assets to be sold is the net sales value.
+The recoverable value of such group of assets is the net sales value or the value in use, whichever is higher, in principle.

-The net sales value is calculated based on the appraised real estate value by a real estate appraiser or the value of land facing a thoroughfare, while 8.05% to 9.35% is used for the discount rate in the calculation of the use value.
+The net sales value is deemed to be zero, while 10.13% is used for the discount rate in the calculation of the value in use.